emartineznunez/AutoMeKin_doc/docs/other.md

 AutoMeKin includes several methods to bias the dynamics towards specific reaction pathways.
 So far, these are the available options, _only for MD and MD-micro_:

 - The first option uses the [AXD algorithm](https://pubs.acs.org/doi/10.1021/ct060042z), with which selected bond lengths are not allowed to stretch more than 5 0% with respect to their initial values.
 This can be useful to prevent the breakage of certain bonds.
-This option can be invoked using the following “ `keyword value` pair:
+This option can be invoked using the following `keyword value` pair:

 {: .important }
 `nbondsfrozen value`
 [`value` is an integer; default value: `0` ]
 where `value`, or `nfr`, is the number of constrained bonds.

-The line containing the `bondsfrozen nfr` pair must be followed by `nfr` lines, each one with two values:
+The line containing the `nbondsfrozen nfr` pair must be followed by `nfr` lines, each one with two values:
 `fr_i(k) fr_j(k)`
 which are integers indicating the indexes of the atoms that form each constrained bond, as in the following example:
 ```